nasingfaund/Windows/README.md

 # MSWindows-RE
 Never listen to Microsoft telemetries and fake entries do your own work, feeling safer with a cleaner script to remove most if not all then at least some.

-May permanently uninstall some Microsoft Software during use.
-Please remove lines if you want to keep them.
+Can permanently uninstall some Microsoft software during use.
+Delete rows if you want to keep them.
-These may include... it will ask on some selected apps Cortana
+These may include... it will ask on some selected apps

+  Cortana
   Camera
   Get Help
   Maps
   Microsoft Photos (Replaced with Windows Photo Viewer)